Elsa Corp Justice Project

 Butoke has for some time tried to improve the situation in the part of the DRC where it operates.
 It has done this by providing assistance to survivors of sexual violence and by encouraging the prosecution of perpetrators.
 The assistance provided is both medical and practical.
 In addition, Butoke pays for the survivors of sexual violence to be legally represented so that charges may be brought when a perpetrator is arrested.
 If survivors are not legally represented, then charges will not usually be brought.

-What the Elsa Corp Justice Project has achieved in 2021-2023
+What the Elsa Corp Justice Project has achieved in 2021-2025

 In its first twelve months of operation from September 2021 the ECJP helped 14 women and girls who had been subjected to sexual violence.
 They were provided with psychological and medical care, and also assistance with food, clothing and transport.
 In each case they were also provided with legal representation.
 At least six of their attackers were imprisoned, and others fled.
 In every case Butoke believed that it had sent a clear message to the local community: that sexual violence would no longer be ignored and had consequences for the perpetrator.

 In 2022 we raised more funds to enable Butoke to assist a further 7 women and girls who had been subjected to sexual violence.
 Each of the girls were given medical treatment and legal representation.
-As a result of this, 3 of the attackers are now imprisoned or arrested, and the other 4 are in hiding.
+As a result of this, 3 of the attackers were imprisoned or arrested, and the other 4 are in hiding.

-2023 East Sandringham Cricket Club Running Challenge
+2025 East Sandringham Cricket Club Running Challenge

 A huge thank you again to Matt Harris who did much of the work organising the challenge again this year.